Kokoro Gift Shop in Maplewood, NJ. Photo by Evan Sachs.

 It’s irritating to see teenagers with no jobs or real responsibilities prancing around in designer clothes and diamond watches, eating gourmet donuts.
 (Donut shops are an epidemic in Ireland.
 I’m so confused.)
 As it happens, I’m less jealous of the labels and more jealous of the time they have to enjoy the experience of shopping.

-Millennial vs. Gen Z Shopping Habits: Real-World Retail Experiences
+Millennials vs. Gen Z: Real-World Retail Experiences

 Regardless of location, Gen Zers from all over have a keen and intense interest in the real-world experience of shopping, according to a survey conducted by Criteo.